Agraffe

 An agraffe is a part used principally on grand pianos.
 The agraffe is a guide at the tuning-pin end of the string, screwed into the plate, with holes through which the strings pass.
 It positions the strings vertically and laterally, determines the string's speaking length, and offers a clean termination from which the string can vibrate.
 Agraffes are used in the bass, tenor, and lower treble, but commonly give way to a capo d'astro bar in the upper treble.

 Agraffes are usually made of solid brass, and come in 1, 2 or 3-string configurations.
 For American pianos they are available in two sizes (1/4" and 7/32" finely threaded studs).
 The string holes are typically countersunk to eliminate the likelihood of buzzing, even as the agraffes wear.
 They are installed with their width perpendicular to the strings.

-Agraffe is also a term for the wire netting that surrounds the cork in a champagne bottle, enabling the cork to remain in place despite the high carbonic acid pressure in the bottle.